Back to "DataSummarizer: Fast Local Data Profiling"

 • avoid garbage SQL (no grouping on 95%-unique columns)

-• ask for targeted follow-up stats rather than requesting more rows
+• ask for targeted follow-up statistics instead of requesting more data

-I ended up turning this into a CLI so I could run it on arbitrary files (including in cron) without hand-writing analysis each time.
+I turned this into a CLI so I could run it on arbitrary files - including in cron and CI - without hand-writing analysis every time.

 GitHub release